xrazis/ichnaea/README.md

 If you use your host machine for a getaway just connect the _Arduino_ to any USB port, and deploy the docker-compose file.
 Alternatively, install docker to a _Raspberry_, connect the _Arduino_, and run the client container standalone.
 Be sure to enter the correct IP in the client config so a socket connection can be established with the server.
+Find out more about the arduino setup down bellow, at the client section.

+# Client

+The client can either run on the host machine or on a _Raspberry Pi_ that acts like a getaway for the _Arduino_.
+You can use an _IMU_ connected to any compatible microcontroller with [Johnny-five](http://johnny-five.io/platform-support/), see [here](http://johnny-five.io/api/imu/) on how to connect it.

+The client does some basic calculations with the help of `Johnny-five`, then the data is then streamed to the server and subsequently to the frontend.
+The frontend does the final calculations that are needed for the model visualization.
+This way we avoid making any 'heavy' computations on the client device, thus allowing for small and power efficient getaways like a _Pi Zero_ with multiple microcontrollers attached on it.
+Implementation specific details can be found in the thesis itself.

+During the development process I used my host machine as a getaway, and an _Arduino UNO_ with an _Invesense MPU6050_ on a HAT.
+Although this is a cumbersome solution, it proved a quick way to bootstrap a working solution and avoid soldering.
+Ideally I would use an _Arduino Nano_ with a LoRa adapter in order to have a wireless connection to the getaway, maybe a future improvement!

 # Architecture